 1. The President shall serve as chairperson of the Executive Committee and shall preside at the business meeting of the Section, appoint all committees and serve as a non-voting member of these committees, and make ad-hoc appointments to carry out the business of the Section.
 The President shall represent the Section, participate in Governing Board meetings or appoint a proxy, and perform other duties and functions as authorized and necessary.

 2. The President-Elect shall perform the duties of the President in the absence of the President and assume those duties in the event the office is vacated for any reason.
 The President-Elect shall serve as chairperson of the nominating committee.
 The President-Elect will ensure that Section Bylaws are not violated in the course of Section activities, and will act as chairperson of the Section Bylaws Committee.
+The President-Elect is not obligated to take on additional duties in their first year in office.
+Additional duties in Year 2 shall be developed with guidance from the President and Immediate Past-President.

 3. The Secretary-Treasurer shall maintain a current list of the membership, receive all funds, pay all bills, keep an itemized account of all receipts and disbursements, maintain electronic or written financial records for review by Society officers and staff as needed or required, present a semiannual report to the Executive Committee and an annual report to the membership, and tally all election results.
 He/she shall establish banking arrangements and prepare and file tax returns and other official documents needed to keep the Section in good legal and financial standing.
 He/she shall submit a report to the Executive Director of the Society within 30 days after the annual meeting of the Section is held, and at other times as requested by the Governing Board of the Society.

 4. The Immediate Past-President shall appoint a nominating committee to select candidates to run for open officer positions and shall perform the duties of the President in the absence of the President and President-Elect.
 He/she shall assist the Newsletter Editor by soliciting and collecting newsletter items and assist the Communications and Outreach Coordinator in the development of an engaged membership.
+The Immediate Past-President is not obligated to take on additional duties in their second year in office, but is expected to assist the President in preparing the President-Elect for the presidency.

 5. The Communications and Outreach Coordinator shall oversee and manage the communications and outreach to Section and Society members.
 He/she shall interact regularly with Section members, inform Society members as to the role of the Section in the Society, develop/monitor Section social media outlets such as Facebook, web blog, and web based inquiries.
 He/she shall coordinate with the Webmaster to ensure Section communications are consistent across all web-based outlets.
 The President may appoint additional Section members to assist with communication and outreach efforts.